indiainvestments/content/stocks/reading-an-annual-report.md

 ### Where can an investor access annual reports of a company?

-As per the Securities and Exchange Board of India \(SEBI\) listing obligations and disclosure requirements[^1](https://www.sebi.gov.in/legal/regulations/sep-2015/securities-and-exchange-board-of-india-listing-obligations-and-disclosure-requirements-regulations-2015-last-amended-on-january-08-2021-_37269.html), a listed entity must
+As per the Securities and Exchange Board of India \(SEBI\) listing obligations and disclosure requirements, a listed entity must

 * submit its annual report on the stock exchanges, and
 * upload it on the company's official website